Who is God?

 Once we understand more about God we see that the idea of an eternal hell is one of terror and strife, stirred up by hatred (Prov.
 10:12) against a loving God.
 God is working towards freedom and perfection for all (2Chr.
 8:16, 24:13; Mat.
 5:48; Lk.
 13:32; 1Jn.
 2:5, 4:12; Jas.
 1:4).

 There are no loopholes in God’s creation.
-Only those who accept Christ as their Lord and Saviour will be granted an eternal existence.
+Only those who worship God and accept His Son as their Lord and Saviour will be granted an eternal existence.
 No one will be granted an external existence without repentance, and baptism in Christ (Jn.
 14:6; Act 2:38, 10:48, 22:16).

 Jn.
 14:6 Jesus said to him, "I am the way, and the truth, and the life.
 No one comes to the Father except through me.
 (ESV; Emphasis added)